Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 2

-* Read all of the mail.
+* Read all of the mail (three letters in total).
 (We need to read Willy's letter in order to be given the Bamboo Pole.)
 * Water.
 * Save 60 Fiber / all Wood / all Stone / all Coal / all Acorns / all Spring Onions, ship everything else.
   * We need the 60 Fiber for Scarecrows later on.